imboss96/ecommerce/README.md

-# Shopki - E-commerce Platform
+# Aruviah - E-commerce Platform

 A full-featured e-commerce platform built with React and Firebase.